espegun/python_generic/how_to_tkinter/README.md

 4. Then all the widgets should be placed in their cells using `widget.grid(column=c, row=r, sticky="..")`.
 Always specify `sticky` for the alignment of the width within the cell. `ns` and `ew` will stretch the widget to fill the cell, vertically and/or horizontally.

+A *Frame* can be stretched using `sticky`, but using `sticky` on the Frame's sub-widgets will not strech the Frame.

 ## Sources
 [Tkinter tutorial @ RealPython](https://realpython.com/python-gui-tkinter/#building-your-first-python-gui-application-with-tkinter)
 [Tkinter @ Tutorialspoint](https://www.tutorialspoint.com/python/python_gui_programming.htm) Very structured when looking up colors, widgets, geometry managers.